open-ephys/gui-docs/source/User-Manual/Remote-control.rst

 The HTTP server can be disabled or re-enabled via the **File** menu.

 The following sections document the various remote control commands that are available.
-All examples are in Python, based on the `requests <https://requests.readthedocs.io/en/latest/>`__ library.
+Python examples based on the `requests <https://requests.readthedocs.io/en/latest/>`__ library, while Matlab examples use the `webread <https://www.mathworks.com/help/matlab/ref/webread.html>`__ and `webwrite <https://www.mathworks.com/help/matlab/ref/webwrite.html>`__ functions.

 Start/stop acquisition and recording
 ------------------------------------